bugsnag/bugsnag-js/README.md

 NOTE: Bugsnag 3 Release Candidate is out
 --------------------
-This encompeses all [breadcrumb features](https://github.com/bugsnag/bugsnag-js/pull/149).
+This encompasses all [breadcrumb features](https://github.com/bugsnag/bugsnag-js/pull/149).
 If you want to try it out be sure to reference `//d2wy8f7a9ursnm.cloudfront.net/bugsnag-3.min.js` when you use the script tag, or for npm and bower use version `3.0.0-rc.1`.

 How to Install